coderefinery/testing/guide.md

 something "we should do", to the domain of "what we always do".
 This is currently a weakness of the lesson (a point for discussion).

+The examples work quite well.
+The pytest example can be done as type along.
+During the wrap up of the example with Travis, it is useful to have co-instructor doing the exercise in parallel with you.
+As your partner write Pull Requests with "fixes #1" (or whatever PR number) you can show that the PR links to a issue, and the issue pointing to a commit.

 ### Questions to involve participants
 * What do you think about the statement "Simulations and analysis with